Benefits Of Iron For Your Immune System

 Iron is an essential mineral for both first and secondary immune response.
 Iron plays an important role in the immune system and iron stores are carefully controlled by the body.

-Having too little iron degrades non-specific immunity, which is your body’s first line of defense against pathogens.
+Having too little iron degrades non-specific immunity, which is your body’s first line of defence against pathogens.
 A healthy iron intake helps your immune system to work properly.

 How Does Iron Help The Immune System